 Soon Sperry had built a reputation as a gifted inventor.
 At this time, a gentleman named G. M. Hopkins had managed to invent the first electrical gyroscope.
 This was a disk that was mounted so that it was fixed in one position despite movements made on its base.
 Sperry took this technology a step further, engineering a gyroscope that could replace the unreliable and faulty magnetic compass that was used for navigating ships.

 Sperry patented his invention in 1908 and founded the Sperry Gyroscope Company in New York a couple of years later.
 The gyroscope was first installed on the United States battleship, Delaware in 1911.
 During the First World War, the US Navy took on and adopted the gyrocompass for its many activities.
 The new device proved so handy and effective that it stayed in use till the Second World War broke out.

-The gyroscope technology that Sperry developed was later applied toward the steering of ships, guiding of torpedoes and the stabilization of planes, spacecraft, and ships.
-Sperry’s firm struck it big during the two world wars as the military demand for its techno gizmos skyrocketed.
-Sperry eventually diversified, moving onto producing aircraft components like fire control systems, automated takeoff as well as landing systems, bombsights and radar systems.
+The gyroscope technology that Sperry developed was later applied toward the steering of ships, guiding of torpedoes, and the stabilization of planes, spacecraft, and ships.
+Sperry’s firm struck it big during the two world wars as the military demand for its products skyrocketed.
+Sperry eventually diversified, moving onto producing aircraft components like fire control systems, automated takeoff as well as landing systems, bombsights, and radar systems.

 In 1933, the Sperry Gyroscope Company became Sperry Corporation.
 The new company was into the manufacture of computers, farm machinery, precision controls and instruments, and hydraulic and electric equipment.
 Following a series of takeovers and mergers, Sperry’s firm is now part of the technology giant Unisys.